Cryszzz/CIS-5650-WebGPU-SNOW/README.md

 ## Pipeline
 We use compute shaders written in WGSL for WebGPU to simulate our snow accumulation.
 The overall pipeline can be broken down into 5 stages:

-1. **Terrain Grid Generation**: from a .tiff file with height data, generate a mesh with a uniform grid.
+1. **Terrain Grid Generation**: from a .geotiff file with height data, generate a mesh with a uniform grid.
 2. **Compute: Snow Fall**: Using simulated precipitation data, a snow-water equivalent (SWE) is calculated per cell
 3. **Compute: Snow Melt**: The degree-day method is used to simulate melting of snow independently for each terrain cell.
 4. **Compute: Snow Redistribution**: For each terrain cell, redistribute accumulated snow to neighboring cells using inclination data.